 The Generalized Anxiety Disorder

-Generalized Anxiety Disorder (GAD) is a mental health disorder which causes a person to experience excessive anxiety and constant worry about many issues in their life.
+Generalized Anxiety Disorder (GAD) is a mental health disorder that causes a person to experience excessive anxiety and constant worry about many issues.

 Anxiety is a natural, normal response to potential threats, which puts your body into a heightened state of awareness.

 When felt appropriately, anxiety is beneficial and can keep you out of harm’s way… the anxiety you may feel while hiking near a steep drop-off, for instance, will cause you to be more careful and purposeful in your movements.